 Driver Lawwell and his mechanic Charles Eckhardt had signal whistles tied to one end of handkerchiefs that were sewn to the peak of the hoods they wore on their heads.
 The exact purpose of the whistles was unclear, but almost certainly involved communication between each other or their team.

 Christie had received an especially encouraging round of applause, but it proved to be nothing to match that given crowd favorite and ninth starter Joe Tracy in the Locomobile.
 If by no other measure, the sound of the applause was an indication that he was the crowd favorite.

-The absence of another entry, called the BLM, was recognized with the additional minute interval after Tracy’s departure before releasing the next car into competition.
-The BLM car was owned by three wealthy young men of socially prominent families: Breese, Moulton and Lawrence.
+The absence of another entry, the B.L.M., was recognized with the additional minute interval after Tracy’s departure before releasing the next car into competition.
+The B.L.M. car was owned by three wealthy young men of socially prominent families: Breese, Lawrance, and Moulton.
 The car was reported to have cracked a cylinder when en route to the course days earlier.

 The final two starters were the Haynes and the last of the three Frayer-Millers.
 Englishman E.N.
 Harding, an eleventh hour replacement for John Haynes in the Haynes entry, was next.
 Established as a Daimler driver in various racing and hill-climbing events, Haynes believed Harding’s experience gave the team an extra edge.

 The twelfth and final starter, Richard Belden, in the last of the Frayer-Millers, startled the crowd when his car stumbled at the start.
 He had forgotten to release his hand brake and the car faltered.
 After releasing it, he sped away, fully 14 minutes after Keeler in the Oldsmobile.